oyaprotocol/contracts/README.md

 ### Managing Vaults

-The `VaultTracker` contract provides methods to manage vaults, which hold the bridged assets used on the Oya blockchain.
+The `VaultTracker` contract provides methods to manage vaults, which hold the bridged assets used on the Oya protocol.
 Key functions include:

 - **Creating Vaults:** Use `createVault(controllerAddress)` to initialize a new vault with a specified controller.
 - **Setting Vault Rules:** Vault-specific rules can be defined or updated using the `setVaultRules` function.